Halo Sport Wants Us to Hack Our Brains

 In other words, why wouldn’t we want to use the accumulated knowledge of humanity, this time in the form of neuroscience, to save time on individual training and free up more space for other activities and better results?

-If they catch on, the implications of more beefed up, über Halo Sport-style neurostimulation devices will be enormous.
+If they catch on, the implications of more beefed up, über Halo Sport-style brain stimulating devices will be enormous.

 And it is here that some of the most questionable implications of the technology arise.
-Will this powerful tool for individual cognitive achievement have the ironic result of making us even less free, as we are constantly ordered to re-train our brains and muscle memories to do the bidding of those in charge?
+Will this powerful tool for individual cognitive achievement have the ironic result of making us even less free, as we are constantly ordered to re-train our minds and motor skill palette to do the bidding of those in charge?
 After all, so far the productivity-enhancing tools of the tech revolution haven’t made us work less, but more.

 As well, the liabilities of becoming dependent on performance assisting technology are real.
 Halo CEO Daniel Chao and others have downplayed this, however, suggesting that its impact is too long-term to be truly addictive vis-à-vis drugs like cocaine (which offer a short-term spike offered by withdrawal symptoms).